Medical Conditions That Can Cause Chapped Lips

 How To Treat Chapped Lips At Home

 Staying hydrated is essential when you have chapped lips.
 Frequently apply lip balm or ointment.
 When you’re out in the sun, use lip balm with sunscreen.
 Avoid licking, picking or biting your lips.
 Using a humidifier to add moisture to dry indoor air.
-Also Read - Avoid Pairing These 10 Food Options With Eggs
+Also Read - 5 Best Ways To Deal With Chapped Lips

 Best Lip Balm For Chapped Lips